av8r-ryan/sports-card-tracker/docs/guides/faq.md

 - Blockchain authentication

 ### Can I beta test features?
 Yes!
-Join our beta program by emailing beta@sportscardtracker.com
+Join our beta program by emailing Sookie@Zylt.AI

 ### How often are updates released?
 - Bug fixes: As needed